nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 Transactions express update and transfer of cells.
 In a single transaction, users can update data in one or more cells, or transfer cells to another user.
 A transaction includes the following:

-- deps: dependent cell set, provides read-only data that validation needs.
+- deps: dependent cell set, provides read-only data that verification needs.
 They must be references to P1 cells or user input.
 - inputs: input cell set, includes cells to be transferred and/or updated.
 They must be references to P1 cells with corresponding unlock scripts.
 - outputs: output cell set, includes all newly created P1 cells.